 Collection agencies need to know you’ve filed bankruptcy so they’ll stop harassing you.
 You’ll list them here.
 You’ll also list anyone who is in an executory contract or unexpired lease with you, such as your cable company.
 Anyone else that might need notice is also listed here.

-The last thing you’ll do is to add all the figures together and insert the total on the last form blank.
+In the last section, you’ll tally up all of your debts and insert the totals into the appropriate claim categories.
+The last thing you’ll do is to add all the figures together and insert the total on the last line.

 This article provides general information only.
 There are many legal issues involved and important decisions to be made when filing for bankruptcy.
 You must understand the entire bankruptcy process, learn about the applicable federal and state laws, and determine how those laws will affect your particular situation before you complete the bankruptcy forms.
-If you want to file without a lawyer, use a good do-it-yourself book like Nolo's How to File for Chapter 7 Bankruptcy to ensure you make well-informed decisions about your bankruptcy case.
+If you want to file without a lawyer, use a good do-it-yourself book like How to File for Chapter 7 Bankruptcy by Attorney Cara O’Neill and Albin Renauer, J.D. to ensure you make well-informed decisions about your bankruptcy case.